-We need a new law to hold business and the public sector to account when they fail to prevent supply chain human rights abuses and environmental harms.
+We’re calling for a new UK law to hold companies accountable when they fail to prevent human rights abuses or environmental harm in their supply chains.

 EU